1st SS Division, “Leibstandarte SS~Adolf Hitler”:

 This uniform was generally based on the Heer Field uniform but did utilize the slanting slash side pockets and a black and silver stripe piped collar as the rest of the tunic.

 We see this Scharführer in his Feldanzug für Waffen-SS as he appears after the Austrian Anschluss.
-He is wearing the early pattern shoulder board insignia, with the pointed ends, and no Waffenfarbe whatsoever.
+He is wearing the early “Reichswehr-Pattern shoulder board, with pointed ends, and no Waffenfarbe whatsoever.
 The Smaller overlapping LAH ciphers are embroidered onto the boards and the new standard size would be used on all that followed for the remainder of the conflict.
-The new type sleeve eagle has replaced the VT style eagle seen on early Feldanzug.
+But the newer type sleeve eagle has replaced the VT-style National Eagle seen on earlier Feldanzug.

 Note the bottom picture of a helmet, This is the early pattern “Palm Tree” pattern and is just one of the various types of covers in the collection and fits here I think, and could also be a good reference for other uniforms in the section.